 I know what you’re thinking.
 What else could possibly be said about Hilary Mantel’s Wolf Hall (and Bring up the Bodies) that hasn’t already been said?

 It’s the winner of numerous book awards, has been turned into an excellent TV series and has been performed as a critically acclaimed stage play.

-No doubt about it The Wolf Hall Trilogy (let’s not forget The Mirror & The Light, the third book) are, despite criticism from certain quarters, regarded as excellent books.
-And each of the three are really good reads in their own right.
+No doubt about it, The Wolf Hall Trilogy (let’s not forget The Mirror & The Light, the third book) are, despite criticism from certain quarters, regarded as excellent books.
+And each of the three is a really good read in its own right.

 Too much hype, too much Tudor... much too long!